Peace

 Beautiful that war and all its deeds of carnage must in time be utterly lost,

 O sun of real peace!
-O hastening light!
+O free and ecstatic!

-Conqueror yet—for before me all the armies and soldiers of the earth shall yet bow—and all the weapons of war become impotent.
+All the armies and soldiers of the earth shall yet bow, and all the weapons of war become impotent.

 Nor for the past alone—for meanings to the future,

-The spirit of peace, large, rich, thrifty, building populous towns, encouraging agriculture, arts, commerce, lighting the study of man, the soul, health, immortality, government.
+The spirit of peace, large, rich, thrifty, building populous towns, encouraging agriculture, arts, commerce, industry’s campaigns.

 I see the battle-fields—grass grows upon them, and blossoms and corn,